Right Sizing CRM for the Business

-Recently the business owner, who really wants to make his business more successful, asked their special projects person to “find a CRM system we can use.”
+Recently the business owner, who really wants to make his business more successful, asked their special projects person to “find a CRM system we can use and our people will use”.
 The first step she took was to ask their sales team what they need to track--what a CRM solution needs to deliver for them.

 Everyone's Productivity Increases with Shared Info

-Once that was done, we got them started on Sage ACT!
-2013.
-We worked with them to implement it with both sales and customer service because they needed a 360-degree, holistic view of what everyone was doing, for effective strategy and communication in-house as well as with customers.
+Once that was done, we got them started on Creatio CRM.
+We worked with them to implement it with both sales and customer service because they needed a 360-degree, holistic view of what everyone was doing, for effective strategic relationship development and communication in-house as well as with customers.

 One issue that surfaced was that customer service was bombarded with calls but had no way to document how much of their time was being spent on those calls.
 Therefore they could not show that without more help to handle all the service requests, the customer experience would suffer.
 Now they can, because they are capturing all their customer interactions in their CRM customer records.
 Plus, that documentation means they can identify what’s generating the service requests, in this case a hole in sales training, which they are now fixing.

 - Sales staff is learning enough about existing customers to cross-sell and up-sell to them.

 - Working together, sales and customer service can rate customers.
 Which ones are too expensive or high-maintenance because of their volume of service requests?

 - Their system requires less maintenance because every night ACT! updates and syncs with their other internal software.